Liberation Is Brutally Honest

 By Kwame Nkosi Romeo

-In this context, it reflects a failure of leadership endorsed by the government, highlighting a corrupt and decaying political system that desperately needs a REVOLUTOCRACY!
+In this context, it reveals a failure of leadership endorsed by the government, highlighting a corrupt and decaying political system that desperately needs a REVOLUTOCRACY!

 - Politicians, changing leadership and political parties — Pew Research, March 13, 2024.